WATCH: Things Southerners Take Credit For

-Say it ain’t so, y’all!
-But it might very well be true: “Y’all,” the most recognizable part of our shared Southern lexicon, might not be completely, incontrovertibly Southern.
-Long assumed to be a super-Southern contraction for the Northern “you all,” Michael B. Montgomery argues that “y’all” actually comes from the Scots-Irish phrase “ye aw,” which was used overseas as early as the 18th century.
-No matter the origin, we’re still claiming our y’alls.
+Say it ain't so, y'all!
+But it might very well be true: "Y'all," the most recognizable part of our shared Southern lexicon, might not be completely, incontrovertibly Southern.
+Long assumed to be a super-Southern contraction for the Northern "you all," Michael B. Montgomery ("A Note on Ya'll," 64 Am.
+Speech 273, 274, 1989) argues that "y'all" actually comes from the Scots-Irish phrase "ye aw," which was used overseas as early as the 18th century.
+No matter the origin, we're still claiming our y'alls.

 The Peach State's Favorite Export

 We take credit for peaches in a big way.
 Georgia and South Carolina even have peach-painted water towers to prove it.
 But we can't claim sole credit for supplying the country with the sweet, fuzzy fruit.
 In fact, California is the biggest peach producer in the US, followed (distantly) by South Carolina and the Peach State itself, Georgia.
 We're happy to share credit with California, though, if it means we can source all the peaches we need for our peach cobblers and peach pies.

 The Texas-Uniform Topper